 We then consider the generalized Koszul deformation complex associated to these augmented filtered Hopf $\Lambda$-cooperads.
 If $\phi$ is a weak-equivalence, then the morphism induced by $\phi$ on these complexes defines a weak-equivalence as well:

-provided that the collections $\IOp\AOp$ and $\IOp\BOp$ underlying our augmented cooperads $\AOp$ and $\BOp$ admit a free structure in the sense recalled in~\S\ref{GraphHomology:TwistedEndComplexes:DualCofreeLambdaStructures} (but we do not require that our morphism $\phi$ preserves the generating collection of our objects). \end{prop}
+provided that the $\Lambda$-collections $\IOp\AOp$ and $\IOp\BOp$ underlying our augmented cooperads $\AOp$ and $\BOp$ admit a free structure in the sense recalled in~\S\ref{GraphHomology:TwistedEndComplexes:DualCofreeLambdaStructures} (but we do not require that our morphism $\phi$ preserves the generating symmetric collections of our objects). \end{prop}

-\begin{proof} We observed in the proof of Theorem~\ref{DeformationComplexes:DGComplex:MainResult} (see also Theorem~\ref{DeformationComplexes:KoszulDuality:MainResult}) that the components of the Harrison chain complex $\DGB^{com}_k(\PiOp)$ associated to an augmented Hopf $\Lambda$-cooperad $\PiOp$ form a free $\Lambda$-collections when the collection $\IOp\PiOp$ underlying our Hopf $\Lambda$-cooperad $\PiOp$ does so.
+\begin{proof} We observed in the proof of Theorem~\ref{DeformationComplexes:DGComplex:MainResult} (see also Theorem~\ref{DeformationComplexes:KoszulDuality:MainResult}) that the components of the Harrison chain complex $\DGB^{com}_k(\PiOp)$ associated to an augmented Hopf $\Lambda$-cooperad $\PiOp$ form a free $\Lambda$-collection when the $\Lambda$-collection $\IOp\PiOp$ underlying our Hopf $\Lambda$-cooperad $\PiOp$ does so.
 We have a straightforward generalization of this structure result in the setting of filtered Hopf $\Lambda$-cooperads.
 We moreover get in this situation that $\DGB^{com}_k(\PiOp)$ forms a cofibrant object in the projective model category of $\Lambda$-collections in dg-modules.

 In the context of our proposition, we first use that the cofree Lie coalgebra functor $\LLie^c(-)$ preserves weak-equiva\-len\-ces (when we work over a field of characteristic zero) in order to check that our weak-equivalence $\phi: \AOp\xrightarrow{\sim}\BOp$ induces a weak-equivalence on each component of the Harrison chain complex $\phi_*: \DGB^{com}_k(\AOp(r))\xrightarrow{\sim}\DGB^{com}_k(\BOp(r))$, and for any arity $r>0$.
-Then we use our structure results on this complex and standard model category arguments in order to check that this morphism induces a weak-equivalence on the hom-objects which define the components of the Koszul deformation complex $\phi^*: \Hom_{\dg\Lambda\Seq^c}(\DGB^{com}_k(\BOp),\tilde{\DGK}{}_{op}^l(\PoisOp_{m-1}^c)) \xrightarrow{\sim}\Hom_{\dg\Lambda\Seq^c}(\DGB^{com}_k(\AOp),\tilde{\DGK}{}_{op}^l(\PoisOp_{m-1}^c))$, for all $k\geq 0$ and $l\geq -1$, and we use a spectral sequence argument to get the conclusion of our theorem. \end{proof}
+Then we use our structure results on this complex and standard model category arguments in order to check that this morphism induces a weak-equivalence on the hom-objects which define the components of the Koszul deformation complex $\phi^*: \Hom_{\dg\Lambda\Seq^c}(\DGB^{com}_k(\BOp),\tilde{\DGK}{}_{op}^l(\PoisOp_m^c)) \xrightarrow{\sim}\Hom_{\dg\Lambda\Seq^c}(\DGB^{com}_k(\AOp),\tilde{\DGK}{}_{op}^l(\PoisOp_m^c))$, for all $k\geq 0$ and $l\geq -1$, and we use a spectral sequence argument to get the conclusion of our theorem. \end{proof}